naterush/naterush.io/public/_posts/2024-7-15-llm-integration-framework-1.markdown

 model.invoke(messages)
 ```

-Note that the code still specifically chooses a model, but it's easy to switch from `ChatOpenAI` to `ChatAnthropic`.

 And with LangChain, you get a lot more than just Chat.
-Imagine you want to make a [RAG application](https://arxiv.org/abs/2005.11401) to extend the model with some of your own internal data.
-Well, LangChain has useful utilities for the chunking, storing, and searching that is necessary for this application to work:
+Imagine you want to make a [RAG application](https://arxiv.org/abs/2005.11401) to extend the model's knowledge with some of your own internal data.
+Well, LangChain has useful utilities for the chunking, storing, and searching that is necessary for this:

 ```python
 import bs4